Looking for things to do in Kyoto at night?

 So if you are looking to enjoy some local traditional meals in Kyoto at night, you can do so at the ryokan.

 Want to experience having a 10-meal kaiseki course in Kyoto without staying at a ryokan?
-Make sure to check out this tour:
+I recommend this tour:

 17. Have A Dip At Japanese Onsen Or Public Bath